It’s a pretty relaxed pace at our retreats.

 Afternoons are free so you can continue to capture the scenes and vistas or sit back and catch up on some reading, go for a walk along any of the stunning mountain tracks, have a snooze or head out with fellow artists for an excellent coffee (or vino) just five minutes’ walk down the road.

 We have dinner together at the villa which has been beautifully prepared by a local cook using local and regional produce.
 Sometimes you can see Marco, a village local, heading out to forage for porcini mushrooms in the forest.
 Marco supplies the restaurants and that night you will find porcini dishes on the menu.
 One night we have dinner at the family run pizzeria which has an extensive menu, generous serves and great pizzas.
-We’ll also have dinner at another village restaurant.
-This one has no menu.
-Alessandro offers whatever is freshly available on the day and the meals are fabulous.
+We’ll also have dinner at the village restaurant – which has no menu.
+Alessandro, the owner, offers whatever is freshly available on the day and the meals are just fabulous.

 On hand to guide and support you throughout the retreat are a supremely skilled artist, a very experienced, multi-lingual (born) organiser, a gracious and generous host and, not least, a fabulous local cook preparing beautiful Italian meals at the villa.